mappedme/docs/instaIntegration_futurePosts.md

-1. Use your location name
+1. Use your existing location name
    or create a new one: [Create location](locationCreation.md)

 3. Use location name and add it to you post description: